Assembly: Conditions and the Stack

 Operand Size

-Slightly related side-note: immediate values (i.e. contants in the assembly code like $1) generally can only be ≤32-bit values.
+Slightly related side-note: immediate values (i.e. constants in the assembly code like $1) generally can only be ≤32-bit values.
 So even though this is a 64-bit add, the constant can't be larger than \(2^{32}-1\).

 addq $1234, %rax